 ChunkInfo contains the following information:

 FileName - the name of the file that contains sorted lines starting with the given substring

 NoSortFileName - the name of the file that contains non-sorted lines equal to the given substring (may differ by case)

 Test application requires three command-line arguments: input file name, output file name and max file size in bytes.
 It performs case-insensitive sorting of UTF8 files.

 If you want to break it, pass in a large file with little or no line ends.
-As it uses standard
+As the algorithm uses standard

-TextReader to read text lines from the input file it loads, it is not prone to such errors.
+TextReader to read text line by line from the file, it is not designed to handle such input data.